bk/wmk-docs/content/shortcodes.md

 The shortcode itself looks like a function call.
-Note that positional arguments can only be used if the component has an appropriate `<%page>` block declaring the exepected arguments.
+Note that positional arguments can only be used if the component has an appropriate `<%page>` block declaring the expected arguments.

 The shortcode component will have access to a context composed of (1) the parameters directly specified in the shortcode call; (2) the information from